Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

-In the fiwGAN two-word model (Experiment 5 in Table \ref{tab:parameters}), the Generator consistently outputs the unobserved \textit{greasy suit} for $[15,0,0]$ (17 times out of 20), which suggests the network learned this unobserved combination as one of the possible sequences and encoded it with a one-hot value.
-To evaluate the presence of the withheld \textit{greasy suit} pair systematically, we conduct an exploration of the latent space (all permutations where each variable takes on values in $\{-13, -8, -3, -2, -1, 0, 1, 2, 3, 8, 13\}$) in Figure \ref{fig:suitgreasyplot}.
-The withheld \textit{suit/greasy} combinations occur most often for codes around [-10,0,0], or otherwise when at least one bit is negative (Figure \ref{fig:suitgreasyplot}), suggesting that the model has associated the unobserved \textit{suit/greasy} combination with that code.
+Model 5 is trained with both one-word and two-word examples.
+The model is only trained on three lexical items and their pairwise combinations, except for the withheld \textit{suit/greasy} combination.
+We find that the Generator from Model 5 consistently outputs the unobserved \textit{greasy suit} for $[15,0,0]$ (17 times out of 20), which suggests the network learned this unobserved combination as one of the possible sequences and encoded it with a one-hot value.

+To evaluate the presence of the withheld \textit{greasy suit} pair systematically, we conduct an exploration of the latent space (all permutations where each variable takes on values in $\{$-13, -8, -3, -2, -1, 0, 1, 2, 3, 8, 13$\}$) in Figure \ref{fig:suitgreasyplot}.
+As before, we evaluate 10 different latent space values for each code, and transcribe outputs automatically with Whisper.
+The withheld \textit{suit/greasy} combinations occur most often for codes around [-10, 0, 0], or otherwise when at least one bit is negative (Figure \ref{fig:suitgreasyplot}), suggesting that the model has associated the unobserved \textit{suit/greasy} combination with that code.
+While there are localized pockets of the concatenated outputs in the positive area of the latent space, the concatenated outputs are reliably present in the negative areas.
 It appears that the negative values of the latent code $c$ again encode unobserved novel combinations.

-\subsection{Repetition}
+The representations, however, are not yet compositional: as will be shown in Section \ref{disinhibition}, compositionality emerges when a negative value starts representing a single but concatenated word (see Equations \ref{eq3} and \ref{step2}).

+\subsubsection{Repetition}

 In addition to two-word concatenation and embedding of words into novel combinations, we also observe outputs with repeated words in all our trained models.
 The training data never includes the same word repeated, yet the models frequently include repeated words.
 For example, the two-second one-word model consistently outputs \textit{greasy greasy} for $[0, 0, -40, 0,0]$ (7 times out of 10; Fig.~\ref{fig:suitgreasywater}).
 Of the 31,250 samples annotated in the analysis, 2753 (8.8\%) contained repeated words, suggesting that the model systematically learned this behavior.
 This is significant because repetition or reduplication is one of the most common processes in human language and language acquisition \citep{berent16,dolatian20}.